-Rich Nagy finished his fourth season as defensive coordinator in as well as working primarily with the linebackers.
+Rich Nagy finished his fifth season as defensive coordinator in as well as working primarily with the linebackers.

 The fourth year proved to be the best thus far for Nagy and the Monarch defense, as the group finished second in Conference USA in scoring defense and tied for second with 34 sacks.

 Senior linebackers TJ Ricks and Anthony Wilson teamed up for a combined 201 tackles, while Ricks became the first ODU defensive player to earn first-team all conference honors.

 Sophomore defensive end Oshane Ximines broke the school record for sacks in a single season, while Bunmi Rotimi tied Ronnie Cameron's career mark for career sacks.

 The group featured five former walk-ons that developed into solid starters; Rotimi, Ricks, Wilson, Sean Carter and Brandon Addison.

 In his third year overseeing the defense, overall points per game and rushing yards totals were down while sacks and interceptions were up.
 Linebacker TJ Ricks led Conference USA and set an ODU single season record with 123 tackles while safety Fellonte Misher was sixth in the league with 99 tackles and tied the C-USA lead with four interceptions.
 Ricks was also named a semi-finalist for the Brandon Burlsworth Trophy given to the best player who started his career as a walk-on.